kyle8581/Web-Shepherd/README.md

 ## 🧠 Key Features

 - ✅ Step-level trajectory evaluation for web agents
-- 🧾 Checklist-guided reward modeling for interpretability
+- 🧾 Checklist-guided reward modeling for interpretability and progress awareness
 - 💰 100× cost reduction compared to prompting GPT-4o
 - 📈 Outperforms GPT-4o-mini by **10.9 points** on WebArena-lite
-- 🔄 Supports both reward assignment and agent refinement
+- 🔄 Various use cases, including RL, Trajectory Search, and Reflexion

 ---